Skip to main content

 What Are the Specific Incentive Limits under GINA?

 While GINA itself generally prohibits offering financial inducements for an individual to provide genetic information, there is a carefully constructed exception.
-A wellness program may offer an incentive for the completion of a health that includes history, but it must be structured in a specific way.
+A wellness program may offer an incentive for the completion of a health risk assessment that includes questions about family medical history, but it must be structured in a specific way.
 The program must make it unequivocally clear that the incentive will be awarded regardless of whether the participant answers the questions related to genetic information.

 However, these rules were vacated following a lawsuit which argued that such a high incentive level could be coercive.
 More recent proposals have suggested that only “de minimis” incentives, such as a water bottle or a small gift card, should be allowed for programs that collect health data.